‘Teen Mom OG’ Amber Portwood Talks Weight Loss Before October Wedding

 Amber Portwood is ready to slim down as she prepares for her upcoming wedding.

-After revealing she and her fiancé, Matt Baier, are planning to tie the knot this October after previously calling off their scheduled wedding for fall of last year, the Teen Mom OG star took to Twitter, where she shared an old photo of herself and told fans she was ready to get back to the gym.
+After revealing she and her fiance, Matt Baier, are planning to tie the knot this October after previously calling off their scheduled wedding for fall of last year, the Teen Mom OG star took to Twitter, where she shared an old photo of herself and told fans she was ready to get back to the gym.

 Need to get myself back to this!!
 Ready to hit the gym and feel great againpic.twitter.com/1lFS2lsek4 — Amber Portwood (@AmberLPortwood) March 16, 2017

-After posting the photo, Amber Portwood asked what her favorite machine was to use and in response, she revealed it was the stand up bike at Planet Fitness.
+After posting the photo, Amber Portwood was asked what her favorite machine was to use, and in response, she revealed it was the stand up bike at Planet Fitness.

 Last October, after months of reports regarding her weight loss, Amber Portwood confirmed she had undergone a “mommy makeover.”
 According to the reality star, she was in recovery at the time of the post and would recommend anyone follow in her footsteps if they are looking to get their pre-mommy body back — or if they’ve lost a lot of weight.